 Limiting risk and unexpected behaviors

 Ad Commander makes these tools available to your agents, but how they are used is ultimately up to you and your agents.
-To limit risks, we have chosen not to create tools that allow agents to delete or trash ads.
+To limit risks, we have chosen not to create tools that allow agents to permanently delete or trash ads.
 They are limited to switching the post status between draft and publish.

 Having said that, it is possible an agent could find a way around this limitation.
 For example, another plugin or WordPress itself could expose the ability to delete posts of any type.
 Another possibility is that an agent could decide to open a web browser, find your ad, and click delete.
 This behavior would circumvent the Abilities API.